kamshory/MusicProductionManager/README.md

 ## MIDI Editor

 MIDI editor is useful for changing instruments on each song track.
-DAWs like FL studio are not easy enough to export songs in MIDI format.
-The instruments in each channel do not automatically represent the instruments from the songs created in the original format.

-The producer may need to change the instruments of a MIDI format song that has been exported to **Music Production Manager**.
+Producers may need to change the instruments of songs to MIDI format that have been uploaded to **Music Production Manager** without having to download the MIDI file and edit it using a third-party application.

 ## Karaoke